 If you’ve been detained under the Mental Health Act (1983) or need a Care Act (2014) assessment, our Independent Advocates can support you to understand your legal rights.
-Our advocates work at Charing Cross Hospital, Wormwood Scrubs Prison and in the community in Hammersmith, Fulham, Ealing and Hounslow.
+Our advocates work with Cygnet Healthcare and Ealing Local Authority.

 Last year our Advocates supported 720 people within the inpatient wards.

 Very helpful and considerate staff.

 I understood my rights as a result of using the service.

 I met professional people who knew how to solve my problems.

 - Refer yourself by email [email protected] , or phone 020 7386 1187/8 for inpatient advocacy, 020 3745 3675 for community and prison based advocacy